-We exploit two properties of the suffix tree of s.
+We exploit two properties of the suffix tree of s\$.

-- If a string w occurs at least twice in s, there are at least two suffixes in s, of which w is a proper prefix.
-Hence in the suffix tree of s, w corresponds to a path ending with an edge to a branching node. - If a string w occurs only once in s, there is only one suffix in s\$ of which w is a prefix.
+- If a string w occurs at least twice in s, there are at least two suffixes in s\$, of which w is a proper prefix.
+Hence in the suffix tree of s\$, w corresponds to a path ending with an edge to a branching node. - If a string w occurs only once in s, there is only one suffix in s\$ of which w is a prefix.
 Hence in the suffix tree of s\$, w corresponds to a path ending within a leaf-edge.

 According to the second property, we can find the unique strings by looking at the paths ending on the edges to a leaf.
-So if we have reached a branching node, say node(w), then we only have to look at the leaf edges outgoing from node(w).
-Consider an edge $node(w) \rightarrow v$, where v is a leaf, and assume that au is the edge label with first character $a \in \Sigma$.
-Then waoccurs only once in s, but w occurs at least twice, since it is a branching node.
+So if we have reached a branching node, say $\operatorname{node}(w)$, then we only have to look at the leaf edges outgoing from $\operatorname{node}(w)$.
+Consider an edge $\operatorname{node}(w) \to v$, where v is a leaf, and assume that au is the edge label with first character $a \in \Sigma$.
+Then wa occurs only once in s, but w occurs at least twice, since it is a branching node.
 Among all such strings, we pick the shortest one(s).